pa-0/shimexe/README.md

 ### Disadvantages

-- No support for the shims having icons
+- No support for icons for the shims
-- Creates extra `.shim` file next to each shim `.exe`.
+- Creates a `.shim` file next to each shim `.exe`.
-- Not throughly tested (yet)
+- Not thoroughly tested (yet)
 - No support for extra shim options/arguments

 ## Build and Install